fabian-guevara/digikey-rsc/README.md

 # Digikey RSC

 Welcome to the Digikey RSC project!
 This repository contains both a backend server built with Node.js and Express, and a frontend application built with React.
 The project demonstrates a simple user management system where users can be added and viewed via a web interface.

+#TL;DR

+1. Install Node.js
+2. Go to the root of the project
+3. Install all the dependencies
+   `npm install`
+4. Run and Enjoy
+   `npm run start:all`

 ## Table of Contents